Areas of Expertise

 Prior to being called to the Bar, Matthew was employed in various in-house roles within the Office of the C.E.O. of the Commonwealth Bank of Australia.
 Subsequent to the Bank, Matthew accepted an invitation extended by former colleagues to be appointed the company secretary and external counsel to an international but Australian based currency brokerage and market advisory firm.

-Matthew continues to be retained by financial institutions both for advice and to appear on their behalf.
+Matthew continues to be retained by financial institutions and government authorities, both for advice and to appear on their behalf.
 As such, Matthew has longstanding and broad experience in legal, corporate and commercial concerns.
-Matthew thus has experience in matters involving bankruptcy, insolvency and commercial disputes, including commercial leases.
+Matthew thus has experience in matters involving bankruptcy, insolvency, guardianship and commercial disputes.

 In the Family Law context, Matthew’s experience is of particular utility given the increasingly complex interactions with corporations, trusts, income, taxation, capital and debt.
 This, combined with his extensive trial experience, uniquely places Matthew to advise your client.
 Matthew also appears on behalf of litigation guardians, where the litigant is incapacitated.
 Further, he appears on behalf of estates.